dangarmat/dangarmat.github.io/_posts/2018-04-30 Twitter Sentiment on Azure.md

 ### Exploring Twitter Data

-I live in Portland, Oregon and work in Healthcare so curious what people are saying about healthcare in Portland.
+I live in Portland, Oregon and work in Healthcare so curious what people are saying about health in Portland.
 So this call of the API searches the last 9 days for any tweet that has both terms in it, ignoring retweets.
 It also plots a time series which shows seasonality by time of day - most people are tweeting in the afternoon it seems.

 ```r
 # ignore retweets